Are you concerned about the rights you have as a tenant when renting a property in Spain?

 Furthermore, the landlord must ensure that the property is habitable and will remain so for the duration of the tenancy.

-You will have the right to make improvements to the property such as putting up shelves, paint and add new fixtures and fittings, however, in most cases, this will require the written consent of the landlord prior to any modifications.
+You will have the right to make improvements to the property such as putting up shelves, painting, and adding new fixtures and fittings, however, in most cases, this will require the written consent of the landlord before any modifications.

 If the tenant makes any modifications during the tenancy that has not been approved in writing by the landlord, at the conclusion of the tenancy the landlord can request that the tenant return things to their previous state.

 If the tenant has made changes that have decreased the stability and security of the property, the landlord can request the immediate replacement to their previous state.

 Under changes to the rental laws in March 2019 which were designed to protect tenants, an owner may not sell a property while the tenant is living in it.
-This means that regardless as to whether it has been sold or not, the buyer cannot legally make you leave the property until the whole duration of the tenancy has been completed.
+This means that regardless of whether it has been sold or not, the buyer cannot legally make you leave the property until the whole duration of the tenancy has been completed.

 Another right you have as a tenant is that the landlord may not enter the premises at short notice under any circumstances.
 The tenant must agree to this in writing.
 If the landlord enters the property without the tenant's written permission, they can be criminally prosecuted.